 When you get pregnant and breastfeed, your breasts stretch to accommodate your milk supply.

 This can contribute towards the ligaments being stretched even more, causing the sagging effect that you often see.

 The initial size of your breasts matters because bigger breasts are heavier and therefore more subject to the force of gravity.

 Genetics will always play a large role in what happens to your body as you get older.

-You can tell a lot about what your body may look like by looking at your parents.
+You can tell a lot about what your body may look like in the future by looking at your parents.

 Your age is also a factor as the longer you have been around, the longer your breasts have been around.